Resources provided

 Home improvement loans for an extra room in their house to be used as a shop, educational loans, paying for e.g., school fees, school uniforms, school books, etc, or solar power loans to buy an off-grid solar power system to provide clean energy for e.g., proper lighting and mobile charging devices.

-Below, learn more about how the Theory of Change is applied within Microfinance to test the investment's impact delivery process before providing credits:
+Below, learn more about our view on how the Theory of Change should be applied within Microfinance to test the investment's impact delivery process before providing credits:

-All credit investments must meet the five dimensions of impact:
+In our view, credit investments of a Microfinance strategy should meet the five dimensions of impact:

-Trill Impact and DWM, integrate impact measurement and management throughout the entire investment process above.
+Trill Impact would aim to integrate impact measurement and management throughout an entire investment process.

-Social and environmental results are assessed and tracked across the whole investment cycle.
+Social and environmental results should be assessed and tracked across an entire investment cycle.

-Company-level impact and ESG analysis is conducted through desktop research, site visits, and discussions with MFI company management.
+Company-level impact and ESG analysis should be conducted through desktop research, site visits, and discussions with MFI company management.

-This robust impact measurement and management system enables Trill Impact Microfinance to select and lend to the MFIs with high potential for impact and to manage social and environmental results.
-It also helps to learn from experience that is important for future investments.
+This robust impact measurement and management system would enable Trill Impact's Microfinance strategy to select and lend to the MFIs with high potential for impact and to manage social and environmental results.